(German farmer-style rye bread)

 - Use a sharp knife or razor blade to slash the top of the dough in 3 parallel lines, each about 1/4-inch deep.
 Then slash with another set of 3 lines perpendicular to the first set.
 Use a spray bottle to mist the dough with water.

 - Set the baking sheet in the oven and pour about 1 cup of water into the small pan to create steam.
 Shut the door immediately and bake for 15 minutes.
 Reduce heat to 400°F and bake for another 35 to 45 minutes.
 (An insta-read thermometer inserted into the middle of the loaf should register 190°F.)

 - Set the loaf on a cooling rack and let cool completely.

-- Mix 3 tablespoons sesame seeds, sunflower seeds, linseeds, flaxseeds, cracked wheat, rye or spelt into the flour mixture for added texture.
+- Other Additions: Mix 3 tablespoons sesame seeds, sunflower seeds, linseeds, flaxseeds, cracked wheat, rye or spelt into the flour mixture for added texture.

 - Rising Time: For even better flavor, let the starter ferment for an hour a room temperature.
 Then set it in the refrigerator to ferment slowly for another 8 to 24 hours.
 Return it to room temperature before proceeding with the recipe.
 This works well if you want to start bread the night before for lunch or dinner the next day.

 - For the Crust: For a darker crust, brush the dough with some buttermilk, yogurt or dark coffee just before baking.
 Use a baking stone for even better crust development.
 Set the stone in the oven about an hour before baking to preheat it thoroughly.
 After the final rise, move the dough directly to the stone to bake.